CCHU9018 Arts and Humanities

 - Explain the processes through which art makes meaning vis-à-vis tradition and innovation.

-- Discuss the roles of artist-activists in different societies to challenge established conventions and explain how artist-activists engage with issues of ethics in art.
+- Discuss the roles of living (that is contemporary) artists in different societies to challenge established conventions and explain how artists engage with meaning in art.

 Offer Semester and Day of Teaching